astroport-fi/aips/AIP0/aip0.md

 #### Resubmission

-A AIP can be resubmitted to the Formal Submission process up to 3 times without having to go through phases 1-4 again if it failed to pass due to legitimate external reasons (e.g., potential low governance participation that did not meet the minimum on-chain quorum)
+An AIP can be resubmitted for an on-chain vote up to 3 times without having to go through phases 1-4 again if it failed to pass due to legitimate external reasons (e.g., potential low governance participation that did not meet the minimum on-chain quorum)

 A rejected AIP can be resubmitted.